tigerfarm/arduino/Altair101/asm/programs/ProcessorPrograms.md

   B00111010, 4, 0,  // lda 4      ; Load register A from the address(hb:lb).
   0343, 37,         // out 37     ; Print register A.
   //
-  0343, 38,         // out 38     ; Print the Intialized register values.
+  0343, 38,         // out 38     ; Print the Initialized register values.
   0166,             // hlt
   //
   // -----------------------------------------------------------------------------